How a DUI Affects Child Custody in California?

 Misconception 7: Only Biological Parents Have Custody Rights

 Non-biological parents, such as stepparents or domestic partners, can also have custody rights in California.
 The court will consider the relationship between the non-biological parent and the child, including the duration and nature of their involvement in the child’s life.
-In cases where it is in the child’s best interests, non-biological parents may be granted custody or visitation rights.
+In cases where it is in the child’s best interests, non-biological parents may be granted custody, emergency custody, or visitation rights.

 Misconception 8: Parents Can Move Out of State with the Child Without Permission